top of page

 Coming out of his mouth is a sharp sword with which to strike down the nations/heathens

-If not convinced by the new faith, Bernlef for sure was indebted to Ludger for the rest of his life anyway because of regaining his eyesight.
+If not convinced by the new faith, Bernlef was for sure indebted to Ludger for the rest of his life anyway because of regaining his eyesight.
 Quid pro quo, was the deal Ludger made, giving away the merchant mentality of the Frisians.
 Bernlef became the missionary’s strong ally in converting his own people in the years that would follow.
 Conversion by proxy.
 This strategy was a silver buckshot.
-Bernlef, popular under his people and a non-clergy, would baptize infants and small children during the insecure periods caused by the fierce and extremely brutal wars between the Saxons and the Franks.
-Times when it wasn't even safe for brave men like Ludger to travel through rough Frisia anyway.
-The fact that the Northumbrian missionary Willehad, who was preaching in the lower reaches of the River Weser, had the flee to Utrecht in the year 780 in order to save his life, is illustrative for the unsecure situation.
+Bernlef, popular among his people and a non-clergy, would baptize infants and small children during the insecure periods caused by the fierce and extremely brutal wars between the Saxons and the Franks.
+Times when it was not even safe for brave men like Ludger to travel through rough Frisia anyway.
+The fact that the Northumbrian missionary Willehad, who was preaching in the lower reaches of the River Weser, had to flee to the town of Utrecht in the year 780 in order to save his life, is illustrative of the insecure situation.

-Know that (temporarily) blindness could also be a punishment of God.
-Like in the Irish legend of Saint Mochuda.
-It was during spring when a druid challenged Mochuda to give a dead apple tree leaves again, so it could bear fruit again.
-When the tree had grown apples indeed, the druid said they tasted sour and were of no use.
-Now Saint Mochuda and God were really fed up, and the druid went blind.
-A year later, Saint Mochuda returned and cured the druid from his blindness.
-Subsequently the druid had himself baptized (Clerinx 2023).
+Know that blindness, either temporarily or forever, could also be a punishment from God.
+Like in the Irish legend of Saint Mo Chutu mac Fínnail of Lismore.
+It was during spring when a druid challenged Mo Chutu to give a dead apple tree leaves again so it could bear fruit.
+When the tree had indeed grown apples, the druid said they tasted sour and were of no use.
+Now Mo Chutu and the Almighty were fed up, and the druid went blind.
+A year later, Mo Chutu returned and cured the druid of his blindness.
+Subsequently, the druid had himself baptized (Clerinx 2023).
+So, we wonder, what was it bard Bernlef had done before?

 early-medieval, salt-marsh landscape of Frisia by Ulco Glimmerveen

-Ludger's efforts, with the help of Bernlef, made the Frisians finally turn their back to their gods Foseti, Seaxnot, Freya and Woden.
-In the year 790, Alcuin of York, under whom Ludger had studied before, writes in a letter to the Irish scholar Colcu Ua Duinechda at the monastery of Clonmacnoise in Ireland, that both the Old Saxon and the Frisian tribes have been converted to Christendom.
+Ludger's efforts, with the help of Bernlef, made the Frisians finally turn their backs on their Germanic idols Foseti, Seaxnot, Freya, and, especially, Woden.
+In the year 790, Alcuin of York, under whom Ludger had studied before, wrote in a letter to the Irish scholar Colcu Ua Duinechda at the monastery of Clonmacnoise in Ireland, that both the Old Saxon and the Frisian tribes had been converted to Christendom.
 For Ludger's achievement, he was later declared a saint.
-We're still waiting for the Vatican’s plans with Bernlef.
-Waiting for the apotheosis of the Frisian singer-of-tales, who did most of the hard field work when things were too hot and too risky for holy, noble clergymen.
-Of course, that the Frisian journalist and priest Titus Brandsma (1881-1942) was canonized in 2022, is highly appreciated, but Bernlef stays on our list.
+We are still awaiting the Vatican’s plans with Bernlef, waiting for the apotheosis of the Frisian singer-of-tales, who did most of the hard fieldwork when things were too hot and too risky for holy, noble clergymen.
+Of course, that the Frisian journalist, war hero, and priest Titus Brandsma (1881-1942) was canonized in 2022 is highly appreciated, but the Frisian lay missionary Bernlef stays on our list.

 The whole story of Bernlef and Ludger has been documented by Altifridus episcopus Mimigardefordensis, or simply Altfried von Münster for intimates.
-Altfried (ca. 800-849) was a career monk who made it to bishop of Münster, and family of Ludger.
-The manuscript is called Vita sancti Liudgeri and provides an account of, needless to say, the exemplary life and wonders of Ludger.
-The full story of the hike somewhere between 787 and 793 (Mol 2007), can be found at the end of this blog post; in the original Latin language together with an English translation.
-Three, at least, observations from this text can be made.
+Altfried (ca. 800-849) was a career monk who became bishop of Münster and was a family member of Ludger.
+The manuscript is called Vita sancti Liudgeri and provides an account of the, needless to say, exemplary life and wonders of Ludger.
+The full story of the hike somewhere between 787 and 793 (Mol 2007) can be found at the end of this blog post; in the original Latin language together with an English translation.
+At least three observations from this text can be made.

 Vita sancti Liudgeri

-A first observation is, that Ludger is welcomed by a distinguished woman in the village of Helewyret.
-Not by a male person.
-She would also donate part of her possessions to the church (Mol 2007).
-Since a visit of a monk of such a stature and from a noble Frisian family from afar, cannot have been your regular thing up north, this is an interesting fact.
-The woman by the name matrona Meinsuit isn't described as a relative of Bernlef either.
-It's tempting to think bards and poets were the rock singers of the past, loved by women regardless of their social status.
-Like the poets François Villon in France and Karacaoğlan in Turkey.
+A first observation is that Ludger is welcomed by a distinguished woman in the village of Helewyret, not by a male person.
+She would also donate part of her possessions to the Church (Mol 2007).
+Since a visit from a monk of such stature and from a highly respected Frisian family from afar cannot have been your regular occurrence up north, this is an interesting fact.
+The woman by the name matrona Meinsuit is not described as a relative of Bernlef as well.
+It is tempting to think bards and poets were the rock singers of the past, loved by women regardless of their social status, like, for example, the poets François Villon in France and Karacaoğlan in Turkey.
+But this is speculation, of course.

-Cloisters, including that of Warffum - This area of fat and fertile clay would in the centuries to come become the basis of relatively rich, religious houses and cloisters, of which the monasteries and houses of Oosterwierum, Oosterwijtwerd, Wijtwerd and, indeed, of Warffum (Werfhem) were examples.
+Cloisters, including that of Warffum This area of fat and fertile clay would in the centuries to come become the basis of relatively rich, religious houses and cloisters, of which the monasteries and houses of Oosterwierum, Oosterwijtwerd, Wijtwerd, and of Warffum (Werfhem) were examples.

-The monastery of Warffum, its origins traceable to around halfway the thirteenth century, belonged to the Military Order of Saint John, and even housed cloistered nuns.
-Generating funds too for the costly crusades against 'the infidels'.
-In the sixteenth century, when the Grand Master of the Order of Saint John was seated at the island of Malta, this order became better known as the Knights of Malta, or the Order of Malta.
+The monastery of Warffum, its origins traceable to around halfway through the thirteenth century, belonged to the Military Order of Saint John and even housed cloistered nuns, generating funds, too, for the costly crusades against the heretics in Europe and the 'infidels' in the Middle East.
+In the sixteenth century, when the Grand Master of the Order of Saint John was seated on the island of Malta, this Order became better known as the Knights of Malta, or the Order of Malta.
 Yes indeed, the Knights of Malta had many effects in Frisia.
-If you want to know more about the Frisian crusaders read our blog post Terrorist Fighters from the Wadden Sea.
+If you want to know more about the Frisian crusaders, read our blog post Terrorist Fighters from the Wadden Sea.
+The Era of the Crusades.

-In 1495 the inhabitants of cloister Warffum were: commander Rodulphus, two chaplains and around sixty nuns.
-In 1533 the numerous nuns were led by a female prior in the meantime.
+In 1495, the inhabitants of the cloister Warffum were: Commander Rodulphus, two chaplains, and around sixty nuns.
+In 1533, the numerous nuns were led by a female prior, in the meantime.
 Men were sent away, apparently.
-The cloister of Warffum was one of the biggest in what is now the Netherlands.
-It possessed 1,743 hectares of land and an additional 1,000 so-called 'grazen' in peat areas (a gras (sg) was a measure unit.
-1 gras is about 1/2 hectare and is enough grass for 1 cow.
-A 1,000 grazen (pl) is thus enough for about 500 cows).
+The cloister of Warffum was one of the largest in what is now the Netherlands.
+It possessed 1,743 hectares of land and an additional 1,000 so-called 'grazen' in peat areas.
 They were prosperous, indeed.

 lime stone amulet found at Jorwert province Friesland, eigth/ninth century

-The first churches in Frisia between the River Vlie and the River Ems, were built around 900 in the terp villages of Bolsward, Dokkum, Farmsum, Ferwerd, Garnwerd, Franeker, Holwerd, Leens, Leeuwarden, Loppersum, Winsum, Tzum and Usquert.
-Some were built on existing terps 'artificial dwelling mound', and for other churches a new terp was erected.
+The first churches in Frisia between the River Vlie and the River Ems were built around 900 in the villages of Bolsward, Dokkum, Farmsum, Ferwerd, Garnwerd, Franeker, Holwerd, Leens, Leeuwarden, Loppersum, Winsum, Tzum, and Usquert (indeed, Wyskwyrd).
+Some were built on existing terps, i.e., artificial dwelling mounds, and for other churches, new terps were erected on the tidal marshlands.
+Initially of clay sods and wood (Postma 2020), later of bricks.

-The reason for the gap in time between the submission of gentes (i.e. non-Christian people) of Frisia by the populus (i.e. Christian people) of Francia, and the moment the first churches were built, had to do with the still ongoing resistance of their heathen neighbours the Saxons (see further below).
-But also due to the fact the Franks made an alliance with Viking warlords during the second half of the ninth century, to let them govern most of Frisia.
-Parts of western Frisia (more precisely, the regions of Holland and Zeeland, and most of the central river lands) were given in fief to the Viking warlords Rorik of Dorestad and after his death to Godfrid Haraldsson the Sea-King.
+The reason for the gap in time between the submission of the gentes, i.e. non-Christian people, of Frisia to the populus, i.e. Christian people, the Franks, and the moment the first churches were built, had to do with the still ongoing resistance of their heathen neighbours, the Saxons (see further below).
+But not only that.
+Also due to the fact that the Franks made an alliance with Danish warlords during the second half of the ninth century to let them govern most of Frisia.
+A strategy to halt the Viking incursions into the Frankish empire.
+Parts of western Frisia, more precisely the regions of Holland and Zeeland, and most of the central river lands, were given in fief to the Vikings Rorik of Dorestad and, after his death, to Godfrid Haraldsson the Sea-King.
 The latter in folklore known for his cruelty.
-The region of Ostfriesland, Frisia east of the River Ems, was given as beneficium to Viking warlord Harald Klak.
-Leaving the part of Frisia of what are the current provinces of Friesland and of Groningen stuck in the middle, for some reason.
+The region of Ostfriesland, which are the Frisian lands east of the River Ems, was given as a beneficium to Danish warlord Harald Klak, leaving the part of Frisia that encompasses the current provinces of Friesland and Groningen stuck in the middle for some reason.

-The de facto Viking Rule meant that the conversion of most of Frisia came to a halt in practice.
-Only after these elegant dukes annex warlords were gone at the end of the ninth century, Christianization of the Frisians could resume, or repeated.
-Historians sometimes call it the period of the second conversion, or the depth-conversion.
-It was for example Bishop Adalbold of Utrecht who complained at the beginning of the eleventh century that Frisians in coastal areas criticized Christendom, and nearly nobody appeared during Easter to receive communion.
+The de facto Viking Rule meant that the conversion of most of Frisia came to a halt in practice, despite being part of the Christian realm of Francia.
+Only after these elegant dukes and annexed warlords were disposed of at the end of the ninth century could the Christianization of the Frisians resume, or be repeated.
+Historians sometimes call it the period of the second conversion, or the depth conversion.
+It was, for example, Bishop Adalbold of Utrecht who complained at the beginning of the eleventh century that Frisians in coastal areas criticized Christendom, and nearly nobody appeared during Easter to receive communion.
 Also in the eleventh century, Archbishop Unwan of Hamburg-Bremen was compelled to cut down 'holy hedges' on the tidal marshlands which were still being worshiped, apparently.
-In sum, the Christianisation process of Frisia started in the early seventh century and lasted until the early-thirteenth century, before the Christian message became truly internalized (Groenewoudt, et al 2016).
+In sum, the Christianization process of Frisia started in the early seventh century and lasted until the early thirteenth century, before the Christian message became truly internalized in the minds of the marsh people (Groenewoudt et al 2016).

 The present-day province of Zeeland, part of West Frisia too back then, was ruled by Northmen as well.
-This was, however, more of a free enterprise.
-Especially the island of Walcheren.
-Read our blog post Walcheren Island: once Sodom and Gomorrah of the North Sea.
-Here too, the mid-eleventh Passio Friderici notes that the people of Zeeland were still prone to paganism.
+This was, however, more of a free enterprise, especially the island of Walcheren.
+Here, too, the mid-eleventh Passio Friderici notes that the people of Zeeland were still prone to paganism.
+Read our blog post Walcheren Island.
+Once Sodom and Gomorrah of the North Sea.
+It contains the bizarre story of a drunken Frisian chieftain who had to throw up his beer after his death.

 The Bernlefgate

 Regarding the third observation, namely no texts have been preserved of Bernlef, leads to another controversial topic: the Bernlefgate.
 This serious gate started in the '60s of the last century and, no kidding, is still going on.
-Frisian scholars suggest that the monumental Old Saxon manuscript Heliand, meaning 'Healer' or 'Savior', of which the author is unknown, was actually written by Bernlef.
-It is Van Weringh, Veenbaas and Quispel who make the "revolutionary claim" (Porck 2017) that Bernlef is the author of the Heliand.
+Frisian scholars suggest that the monumental Old Saxon manuscript Heliand, meaning 'healer' or 'saviour', of which the author is unknown, was actually written by Bernlef.
+It is Van Weringh, Veenbaas, and Quispel who make the "revolutionary claim" (Porck 2017) that Bernlef is the true author of the Heliand.

-The Heliand is a rhymed version of the Diatessaron of Tatian; the gospel harmony of the four gospels of Matthew, Mark, Luke and John, dating from the second century AD.
-When looking at the size of things, the Heliand with exactly 5,983 long-line verses is comparable with the works of the blind bard Homer.
-Homer’s famous Iliad consists of ca. 7,000 verses, and the Odyssey of ca. 5,500 verses.
-And yes, size does matter.
-The Heliand was written sixteen centuries after Homer's works, namely at the beginning of the ninth century.
-A time slot that could fit, or doesn't dismiss, the revolutionary theory Bernlef being the author of the Heliand.
+The Heliand is a rhymed version of the Diatessaron of Tatian; the gospel harmony of the four gospels of Matthew, Mark, Luke, and John, dating from the second century AD.
+When looking at the size of things, the Heliand, with exactly 5,983 long-line verses, is comparable with the works of the blind bard Homer.
+Homer’s famous Iliad consists of ca. 7,000 verses, and his equally famous Odyssey ca. 5,500 verses.
+Yes, size does matter.
+The Heliand was written sixteen centuries after Homer's works, namely at the beginning of the ninth century, a time slot that could fit, or does not dismiss, the so-called revolutionary theory of Frisian historians Bernlef being the author of the Heliand.
 However, the Heliand is dated between 825-850, making Bernlef a very old man.

-In any case, the critics from German historians are merciless, and dismiss the Frisian scholars for being unscientific romantics.
-And that's saying it friendly and diplomatic.
-Also, the Anglo-Saxon scholars degrade the Frisian scholars, and say the writer of the Heliand wasn't a layman, but most certainly a theologically trained cleric (Green 2003).
+In any case, the critics from German historians are merciless and dismiss the Frisian scholars for being unscientific romantics.
+And that is saying it friendly and diplomatically.
+Also, the Anglo-Saxon scholars degrade the Frisian scholars and say the writer of the Heliand was not a layman, but most certainly a theologically trained cleric (Green 2003).
+We will await, if ever, the outcome of this identity scientific debate with interest.
+For now we cannot help to be reminded to the book title of the aforementioned Westfrisian writer Marsman – alias Bernlef! – namely Hersenschimmen meaning something like 'phantasms' or 'hjernespind'.

 lyre